-- People who suffer extreme poverty are often highly reliant on natural resources, particularly in rural areas, and disproportionately vulnerable to resource depletion and ecosystem services failure;
+- People who suffer from poverty are often highly reliant on natural resources, particularly in rural areas, and disproportionately vulnerable to resource depletion and ecosystem services failure;

-- These people often bear a disproportionate share of the costs associated with protecting globally important environmental assets, such as tropical forests, when use or access is restricted without compensation;
+- These people often bear a disproportionate share of the costs associated with protecting globally important environmental assets, such as tropical forests or coral reefs;

-- Rapid economic change in many low and middle income countries makes conflict between environmental and social goals particularly striking.
-Natural resources represent key inputs into sectors of comparative advantage for these countries, yet rapid change places pressure on these same resources and their dependents.
+- Rapid economic change in many low and middle income countries amplifies conflict between environmental and social goals.
+Natural resources are key inputs into sectors of comparative advantage for these countries, yet rapid change places pressure on these same resources and their dependents.

 Essentially, economics is about trade-offs and choices, including trade-offs and choices regarding environmental protection and resource use.
 These trade-offs are most consequential for welfare in lower income settings.